FA Cup final

-The FA Cup Final is the last match in the Football Association Challenge Cup.
+The FA Cup final (in England, traditionally known simply as the Cup Final) is the last match in the Football Association Challenge Cup.
 It has regularly been one of the most attended domestic football events in the world, with an official attendance of 89,472 at the 2017 final.
 The Final is the culmination of a knockout competition among clubs belonging to The Football Association in England, although Scottish and Irish teams competed in the early years and Welsh teams regularly compete, with Cardiff City winning the Cup in 1927 and reaching the final in 1925 and 2008.
 From 1923 until 2000 it was played mostly at the original Wembley Stadium, from 2000 to 2006 at the Millennium Stadium, Cardiff, and has been played at the current Wembley Stadium since 2007.

-As of 2025, 144 FA Cup Finals have been played.
+As of 2026, 145 FA Cup finals have been played.

 Victory in the final is one of the ways teams can qualify for the UEFA Europa League of the following season.